 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-As part of the government’s agenda to tackle violence against women and girls, we are trialling a new online tool called StreetSafe to enable people, particularly women and girls, to report locations where they feel or have felt unsafe and to identify the features on why that location made them feel unsafe.
+As part of the government’s agenda to tackle violence against women and girls, we are using a new online tool called StreetSafe to enable people, particularly women and girls, to report locations where they feel or have felt unsafe and to identify the features on why that location made them feel unsafe.

-The focus of this pilot is to identify particular areas and factors that lead to people feeling unsafe and might help offenders either commit or conceal a crime – such as street lighting, abandoned buildings or poorly designed spaces, vandalism, as well as behaviours of individuals or groups of people.
+The focus of this is to identify particular areas and factors that lead to people feeling unsafe and might help offenders either commit or conceal a crime – such as street lighting, abandoned buildings or poorly designed spaces, vandalism, as well as behaviours of individuals or groups of people.

 StreetSafe is anonymous.
 There will be no questions about your identity, such as your name or date of birth.
 However, there are optional questions about crime reporting as well as your age, sex, gender, ethnicity, religion, sexual orientation, illnesses or disabilities.
 We are asking for this information because it helps us to have a better understanding of your concerns, but you don't have to answer if you don’t want to.

-During this pilot, we will continue to consult on the use of the tool and its requirements to support its future development.
+We will continue to consult on the use of the tool and its requirements to support its future development.

 The tool captures:

 The data from StreetSafe will be made available to Police and Crime Commissioners and local policing teams to share with local authorities and other stakeholders as part of their community partnerships to have a better understanding of geographical profiles and inform their community safety activities.